arvigeus/AZ-204/Topics/CosmoDB.md

   } AS phoneInfo
 FROM c
 JOIN p IN c.phones
-WHERE c.age > 21 AND ARRAY_CONTAINS(c.tags, 'student') AND STARTSWITH(p.number, '123')
+JOIN (SELECT VALUE t FROM t IN p.tags WHERE t.name IN ("winter", "fall")) WHERE c.age > 21 AND ARRAY_CONTAINS(c.tags, 'student') AND STARTSWITH(p.number, '123')
 ORDER BY c.age DESC
 OFFSET 10 LIMIT 20